Kallachirippu: Reception

 The Indian Express stated that the series is a hard one to review.
 The story and dialogues are well-written.
 The conversations between the characters define their relationship and perfectly displays the generation they belong to.
 The series has a lot of swearing around, so much so that they even have a soundtrack for the same.
 Nonetheless, the story is good enough to hold the viewers attention.

 The News Minute critically reviewed by saying that kallachirippu lacked genuine entertainment.
 The screenplay is complex, layered and quite unpredictable.
 Every episode ends with a cliff-hanger, each one subtler than the last, and perhaps, less effective.
 The lines for the story were well-written, but falls short on the performances of the actors in delivering them.

 The Times of India praised the series for its thriller storyline.
-All the characters in the webseries act of out passion ansd anger.
+All the characters in the webseries act of out passion and anger.
 The show shines the best through dialogues, the way the characters communicate to each other seemed very natural.
-Each episode of kallachirippu unvails a secret which is quite interesting.
+Each episode of kallachirippu unveils a secret which is quite interesting.
 Also, the suspense of the murder was carried well towards the end of the series.